Aid-Pioneers/shipment-aid-tracker/README.md

 For CI, we verify that the types are up-to-date against the production schema.

-**Note: We currently do not run the tests!
-This will be fixed soon...**

 On deployment we ensure that all database migrations are run against the production schema.
 The Heroku project will then deploy the app at https://shipment-aid-tracker.herokuapp.com/.
 ## Quick Start
 To get up and running quickly follow the steps below 👇